Intel: Self-driving cars

 Intel is one of the biggest stakeholders in the self-driving car industry, having joined the race in mid 2017 after joining forces with Mobileye.
-The company is also one of the first in the sector to research consumer acceptance, after an AAA report quoted a 78% nonacceptance rate of the technology in the U.S.
+Intel's strategy to this is computer-centric, solutions-based and an end-to-end one spanning the car to the datacenter.
+The company is also one of the first in the sector to research consumer acceptance, after an American Automobile Association report quoted a 78% nonacceptance rate of the technology in the U.S. in 2017.

 Safety levels of autonomous driving technology, the thought of abandoning control to a machine, and psychological comfort of passengers in such situations were the major discussion topics initially.
 The commuters also stated that they did not want to see everything the car was doing.
-This was primarily a referral to the auto-steering wheel with no one sitting in the driving seat.
-Intel also learned that voice control regulator is vital, and the interface between the humans and machine eases the discomfort condition, and brings some sense of control back.
-It is important to mention that Intel included only 10 people in this study, which makes the study less credible.
+This was primarily a reference to the movement of the auto-steering wheel with no one sitting in the driving seat.
+Intel also learned that a voice control regulator is vital, and the interface between the humans and machine eases the discomfort condition, and brings back some sense of control.
+Intel included only 10 people in this study, which makes the study less credible.
 In a video posted on YouTube, Intel accepted this fact and called for further testing.

 Programmable devices

 Intel formed a new business unit called the Programmable Solutions Group (PSG) on completion of its Altera acquisition.
 Intel has since sold Stratix, Arria, and Cyclone FPGAs.
 In 2019, Intel released Agilex FPGAs: chips aimed at data centers, 5G applications, and other uses.

 In October 2023, Intel announced it would be spinning off PSG into a separate company at the start of 2024, while maintaining majority ownership.
+In September 2025, Intel sold the majority stake to Silver Lake and retained a 49% passive stake.